arnab30dutta/HECA/README.md

  Refer https://codereview.stackexchange.com/q/217849/198097

-## Problem Statement : Design a sustainable home tracker and calibrater for power, water, gas to minimize the expense
+## Designing a sustainable home tracker and calibrater for power, water, gas to minimize the expense

     Following are the various scenarios to be considered